-- By ensuring that existing bush, streams and wetlands and enhanced. - 1A) By ensuring that stormwater is managed and treated to maintain and enhance the health and ecological values of the wetlands, streams and the coastal marine area. - By ensuring that all subdivisions are able to be properly serviced and can adequately avoid, remedy, or mitigate or appropriately manage the effects of natural hazards. - 3) By ensuring subdivision implements the features of the structure plan - 4) By ensuring subdivision density and lot sizes respond to the site's characteristics and avoid significant landscape and visual effects - 5) By ensuring subdivision establishes the roads illustrated on the structure plan, and establishes a well connected local roading network - 6) By ensuring subdivision upgrades the Molesworth Drive frontage - 7) By ensuring subdivision establishes the open spaces, and walking and cycle network illustrated on the structure plan in proportion to the planned density of the locality. - 8) By ensuring that subdivision establishes and maintains the amenity buffer between Service Sub Zone 7 and the neighbouring residential sites - 16.4 [DELETED] - 16.4.1 [DELETED] - 16.4.2 [DELETED] - 16.4.3 [DELETED] - 16.4.4 [DELETED]
+- 1) By ensuring that existing bush, streams and wetlands and coastal marine environment are protected and enhanced. - 1A) By ensuring that stormwater is managed and treated to maintain and enhance the health and ecological values of the wetlands, streams and the coastal marine area. - 2) By ensuring that all subdivisions are able to be properly serviced and can adequately avoid, remedy, or mitigate or appropriately manage the effects of natural hazards. - 3) By ensuring subdivision implements the features of the structure plan - 4) By ensuring subdivision density and lot sizes respond to the site's characteristics and avoid significant landscape and visual effects - By ensuring subdivision establishes the roads illustrated on the structure plan, and establishes a 5) well connected local roading network - By ensuring subdivision upgrades the Molesworth Drive frontage 6) - By ensuring subdivision establishes the open spaces, and walking and cycle network illustrated on 7) the structure plan in proportion to the planned density of the locality - 8) By ensuring that subdivision establishes and maintains the amenity buffer between Service Sub Zone 7 and the neighbouring residential sites

+[DELETED] 16.4

+- 16.4.1 [DELETED]

+- 16.4.2 [DELETED]

+- 16.4.3 [DELETED]

+- 16.4.4 [DELETED]

 - 16.5 [DELETED]

 - 16.5.1 [DELETED]

-- 16.6 The Estuary Estates Structure Plan Sub-Zones
+- The Estuary Estates Structure Plan Sub-Zones 16.6

-[DELETED]
+- [DELETED]

-16.6.1 Business Sub-Zone 1
+- 16.6.1 Business Sub-Zone 1